Detroit public library

 2001

-The branch library was completed in 1931 and designed by Smith, Hinchman and Grylls (currently SmithGroup) in a “Stripped Classic” style, including a limestone exterior with copper standing seam roof and fascia and decorative bronze entrances.
+The branch library was completed in 1931 and designed by Smith, Hinchman and Grylls (currently SmithGroup) in a Stripped Classic style, including a limestone exterior with copper standing seam roof and fascia and decorative bronze entrances.
 SmithGroup was hired to design the renovation to accommodate newly upgraded library services while preserving the architectural character and history of the building.

-These adaptations include new fire-rated stair enclosures within the building and a new accessible entrance.
+These adaptations also included new fire-rated stair enclosures within the building and a new accessible entrance.
 New mechanical, electrical, and telecommunications systems (state-of-the-art technology) will be integrated into the building in an unobtrusive manner.
 The site will also be improved to provide accessible entrances and to replace existing hardscaping and landscaping.